Codex Alimentarius: Criticism

 The 2003 International Commission of the Future of Food and Agriculture, convened by Italian politician Claudio Martini and chaired by anti-globalization activist Vandana Shiva, issued several manifestos, including the Manifesto on the Future of Food, which contended that "bureaucracies like the World Trade Organization, the World Bank, the International Monetary Fund, and the Codex Alimentarius have codified policies designed to serve the interests of global agribusiness above all others, while actively undermining the rights of farmers and consumers".

 Conspiracy theories

 The Codex Alimentarius has been the subject of various conspiracy theories.
-These theorize that it is an agenda for population control, an anti-supplement Big Brother initiative, actually establishes eugenics, or a process for World Government establishment.
+These theorize that it is an agenda for population control, an anti-alternative medicine Big Brother initiative, or a process for a World Government to establish eugenics.